moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 The Device Tree is a data structure used by the kernel to describe the hardware configuration of the system, offering a platform-independent way to represent hardware.
 The Device Tree Blob (DTB) is a compiled version of the Device Tree source file.
 It is often provided to the kernel during the boot process to configure and initialize hardware devices.
-On some systems, Device Tree Overlays (DTBOs) allow dynamic modification of the device tree during runtime.

 ## Kernel Modules: